afc98/aqualog/README.md

 # aqualog
-A command-line interface (CLI) tool for manageing data logger data from Aquaread, Solinst and In-Situ dataloggers.
+A command-line interface (CLI) tool written in GO and Python for managing data logger data from Aquaread, Solinst and In-Situ dataloggers.